 The following article, published in The Royal Magazine in 1901, explains many of the methods that the then 20 year old performer used.

 The methods used by Piper are difficult to imagine.
 The fact that he used a carpeted platform suggests to me that the carpet hid special connectors that allowed the banjos to spin for long periods of time without falling over or to travel a path while spinning, as the article also suggests.
 In regards to how Piper actually played the juggled or spun banjos, that’s difficult to say without the benefit of seeing such a performance.
 The juggling and playing of 6 banjos surely seems to be hyperbole.
 Certainly the photo does not show a realistic juggle of the instruments, so the facts of the article should be taken with a certain grain of salt.

 Nevertheless, Franco Piper was a success.
-He was popular throughout his native South Africa, England, and Australia, at the very least.
+He was popular throughout South Africa, England, and Australia, at the very least.
 He was also popular enough that he was paid to endorse at least one product; Dr. Williams’ Pink Pills for Pale People.

 Piper’s reviews were consistently positive.
 The following newspaper clipping from 1910 claims that his appearances were “Absolutely the Strongest Vaudeville Combination ever presented to a Perth (Australia) Audience.”

 Franco Piper had a successful career, living for most of his adult life in England.
 He married his assistant, Norah Cavanagh, in 1904.
 He retired from performing in his early fifties, when his wife became ill and he was forced to place her in a nursing home.
 Unfortunately, Piper fell into a deep depression over his wife’s illness and because he missed performing so much.
 On May 8, 1933, Piper drove to a secluded spot near Edburton, England and ended his life with a self-inflicted gun shot.